cpescato/wikipedia/index.md

 *include histogram_durations1 %}*

-Let's also check if the different distributions of elction durations are different between succeeded and failed elections
+Let's also check if the different distributions of election durations are different between succeeded and failed elections

 *include histograms_durations2 %}

 More than 75% of the elections lasted less than 180 hours, meaning less than 2 weeks.
-In order to obtain a satisfying representation while preversiving its meaning and relevance, we will plot the fraction of positive vites fir each election with respect to its durations, while only considering elections lasting less than 250 hours.
+In order to obtain a satisfying representation while preserving its meaning and relevance, we will plot the fraction of positive votes for each election with respect to its durations, while only considering elections lasting less than 250 hours.

 *include scatterplot_duration3 %}*